Jungstershark/Jungstershark/README.md

 </p>

 - 🌟 Currently diving into: **Building intuitive and scalable Web Applications**
-- 📚 Exploring new depths in: **Machine Learning, Cloud Technologies, and DevOps**
+- 📚 Exploring new depths in: **Machine Learning, Cloud Technologies**
-- 💬 Happy to chat about: **Algorithms, Data Structures, Mobile App Development and all things tech**
+- 💬 Happy to chat about: **Algorithms, Data Structures, and all things tech**
 - 📫 Reach out to me at: jungyi_ong@mymail.sutd.edu.sg
 - ⚡ Fun fact: I’ve mastered the art of balancing swim strokes and keystrokes! 😄